Old Firm: No Celtic or Rangers away fans at first two league derby matches

 That was following talks with the SPFL who intervened after the last six league derbies were played without away fans.

-However, it is understood Celtic have written to Rangers confirming they will not give away tickets for the first meeting of the season at Parkhead - on September 1, live on Sky Sports.
+However, Celtic have written to Rangers confirming they will not give away tickets for the first meeting of the season at Parkhead - on September 1, live on Sky Sports.

 Celtic were believed to be preparing for the fixture in just over a fortnight but have made this move due to fears Rangers have not done the same at Ibrox ahead of the match there in January.